michellejanay/cli_miniproject/README.md

 To improve the app, I would make more robust Unit Tests, and also ensure the Unit Tests are working accurately.
 I also would have implemented classes where possible, and done more of the bonus challenges instead of just the stretch goals.

 #### What I most enjoyed implementing
 What I enjoyed implementing the most was the persistence of the data.
 We first did this using txt files, then csv files, and eventually databases.
-I also enjoyed using the Tabulate module in python to make my cafe menus look pretty✨ Overall, I also enjoyed seeing the entire project come together.
+I also enjoyed using the Tabulate module in python to make my cafe menus look ✨pretty✨ Overall, I also enjoyed seeing the entire project come together.